About OU's Master of Science in Addiction Counseling

 For curriculum and course descriptions, please download a program overview.

-Advance your career and make a difference in people's lives by earning a Masters of Science in Addiction Counseling.
+Advance your career and make a difference in people's lives by earning an online Masters of Science in Addiction Counseling.

 To learn more about earning your online MSAC from Ottawa University, contact us today.